 This year, 50,000 women and girls will come into direct contact with our anti-trafficking advocates and staff.
 They will learn that human trafficking is a major problem to their safety.
-They will be trained on how to see the warning signs and learn the latest tricks being used by traffickers and they will be given the information necessary to contact experts and on-call help desks.
+Many will be trained on how to see the warning signs and learn the latest tricks being used by traffickers and they will be given the information necessary to contact experts and on-call help desks.

-Education through Radio – Captivating is the majority funder of the 3ACR Radio Station specifically established to educate Nepali people on the problems of trafficking.
+Education through Radio – In Nepal, Captivating is the majority funder of the 3ACR Radio Station specifically established to educate Nepali people on the problems of trafficking.
 Key messages on trafficking are aired including the latest tactics used by traffickers to lure unsuspecting girls and personal stories of victims.
-This program continues to receive the highest endorsement by Nepalese authorities and is reaching 92% of Nepal.
+This program continues to receive the highest endorsement by Nepalese authorities and is reaching 96% of Nepal.

 The problem of child trafficking will always be there as long as conditions of poverty and prejudice exist.
-This year we will commence a large-scale program addressing the systemic problem of poverty in Nepal and the Philippines.
+Captivating is progressively funding the implementation of large-scale programs addressing the systemic problem of poverty in Nepal and the Philippines.
 This venture utilizes training in the processes of micro-enterprise and micro-finance, along with trafficking awareness which will lead to solid long-term solutions for the entire community.